Chase Season

 Which Pokémon are featured in Neo Discovery?

-The headline cards in Neo Discovery feature Umbreon, Tyranitar, Espeon, Politoed, Houndour, Scizor, alongside other species across the set's 4 rarity tiers.
+The headline cards in Neo Discovery feature Umbreon, Tyranitar, Espeon, Houndoom, Politoed, Houndour, alongside other species across the set's 4 rarity tiers.
 These top the Chase Index ranking inside Neo Discovery based on live market price.

 Q.08